StreakYC/page-parser-tree/README.md

 MutationObservers are not used here; there will be a likely user-noticeable amount of time between the element appearing on the page and the PageParserTree (and therefore your application) reacting to the presence of the element.
-If a Finder is used for a tag that has any Watchers too, then an error will be logged if the Finder and all of the Watchers for that tag are inconsistent with each other so that they may be fixed.

 Finders are best used in addition to Watchers as a fallback-method to pick up any elements missed by the Watchers.
 Watchers tend to be closely tied to the